Persona 3: Manga

 A manga adaptation of Persona 3 written and illustrated by Shūji Sogabe was published monthly in the Japanese magazine Dengeki Maoh until it went on hiatus once Persona 4 was released.
 However, it began serialization again starting November 7, 2011, moving from Dengeki Maoh to Atlus's official Persona Magazine.
 As of February 2017, 11 volumes have been released.

 Anime

-A non-canonical spin-off anime to Persona 3 titled Persona: Trinity Soul aired in Japan starting in January 2008 and ran for twenty-six episodes.
-Taking place ten years after the events of the game, the anime features Akihiko as a secondary character.
+A non-canonical spin-off anime to the Persona series titled Persona: Trinity Soul aired in Japan starting in January 2008 and ran for twenty-six episodes.
+Despite being a standalone installment in the franchise, the anime takes place ten years after the events of Persona 3 and borrows certain plot elements, featuring Akihiko as a secondary character and the usage of Persona suppressors.
 NIS America licensed the show and released it in two half-season deluxe edition box sets with the original Japanese audio track in 2010.

 Films

 In June 2012, it was announced that Persona 3 would receive a four-part film series adaptation.
 It was produced by AIC ASTA (first film) and A-1 Pictures (films two through four).
 The first film was directed by Noriaki Akitaya, the second and fourth by Tomohisa Taguchi, and the third by Keitaro Motonaga.
 The main Japanese voice actors from the original game reprised their roles in the film series.